 A Bootleg is a cocktail staple at any country club in Minnesota, but no one will give you the recipe.
 Not even a hint.
 You can guess at the ingredients: lemon, lime, mint, club soda….sounds simple, right?
 It is – once you get the proportions down (which took us many enjoyable tries.
 No complaining here!)
 Like your drinks a little sweeter?
 Add a little more mix.
 Prefer them a little drier?
 Add more club soda or another splash of gin.
 Gin not your thing?
 Vodka and rum are great options.
 The Bootleg is a great way to serve the same drink to many people while being able to add a personal touch to suit their alcoholic tastes.

-So bring on the patio party and serve some Bootlegs.
+So bring on the patio party and make a batch of bootleg mix to soak up every last bit of time with friends and family.
 I know we are so ready to enjoy our oh-too-short summer.
 One of the best things about summer in Minnesota?
 It makes you forget winter pretty quickly.
 I’ll drink to that!

 - 1 can lemonade concentrate